Zeeeepa/xyops/docs/hosting.md

 - All master server hostnames need to be listed in the `XYOPS_masters` environment variable, comma-separated.
 - All master servers need to be able to route to each other via their hostnames, so they can self-negotiate and hold elections.
 - The timezone (`TZ`) should be set to your company's main timezone, so things like midnight log rotation and daily stat resets work as expected.
+- The `/var/run/docker.sock` bind allows xyOps to launch its own containers (i.e. for the [Plugin Marketplace](marketplace.md)).
 - You will need to supply the configuration file: `config.json`.
 See below.

 Grab our sample [config.json](https://github.com/pixlcore/xyops/blob/main/sample_conf/config.json) file to use as a starting point to create yours.
 See the [xyOps Configuration Guide](config.md) for details on how to customize this file.

 # Satellite

-**xyOps Satellite (xySat)** is a companion to the xyOps system.
+**xyOps Satellite ([xySat](https://github.com/pixlcore/xysat))** is a companion to the xyOps system.
 It is both a job runner, and a data collector for server monitoring and alerting.  xySat is designed to be installed on *all* of your servers, so it is lean, mean, and has zero dependencies.

 For instructions on how to install xySat, see [Adding Servers](servers.md#adding-servers).